-Your younger baby might just look very ill and breathe rapidly, without showing any other symptoms.
+Most children also lose their appetite and might not want to drink.
+A younger baby might just look very ill and breathe rapidly, without showing any of the other symptoms above.

-Young babies and children with severe pneumonia are also at risk of dehydration.
+Young babies and children with severe pneumonia are at risk of dehydration.

 - your child has a cough and a high fever